Aunt Tiger: Variations

 There are also stories with similar plots circulating in South Korea, Japan, Vietnam and other countries, similar to the story of Little Red Riding Hood in Europe.
 Similar storylines can also be found in China in which the aunt is a wolf or bear.
+According to Taiwanese scholars, the tale of "Tiger Grandma" is "widely diffused" in Taiwan, with at least thirty-two variants registered.

 In addition, such a story with two children and an adult who intends to murder them is also in Hansel and Gretel in Grimm's Fairy Tales.
 In South Korea, there is a folktale called Janghwa Hongryeon jeon with a similar plot.
 The purpose of this type of story may be to warn children not to believe strangers who take the opportunity of the absence of adults to enter houses and kidnap children.

 Analysis

 Tale type

 Chinese folklorist and scholar Ting Nai-tung established a second typological classification of Chinese folktales (the first was by Wolfram Eberhard), and abstracted a tale type he indexed as number 333C, "The Tiger Grandma".
 In this tale type, a child-eating creature (ogress, tiger or wolf) pretends to be an older female relative of the children, and pays them a visit after their mother leaves.
 The ogress is allowed to enter the children's house, devours one of them, but the survivor escapes to another place.
 In that regard, researcher Juwen Zhang indicated that type 333C, "Wolf grandma", is an example of local Chinese tale types that are not listed in the international ATU index.

+The story is also classified as type 333C in the Taiwanese Folktale Index.

 The tale has also been compared to the European tale Little Red Riding Hood, classified in the international index as type ATU 333, and to The Wolf and the Kids (tale type ATU 123).